windley/CS462-Event-Edition/project/Lab4.md

 When the guild receives a **rfq:delivery_ready** event from a flower shop, it raises that event to the top three drivers based on performance (you can dummy up the data for testing purposes).

+*Exercises:*

-*Exercise:* determine the event attributes for the new events introduced above.
+- determine the event attributes for the new events introduced above.
+Also determine what changes will be necessary for the attributes of the **rfq:deliver_ready** and **rfq:bid_available** events.
+- draw an event hierarchy showing how events flow.

 ---